adinhodovic/django-custom-error-views/README.md

 ## Features

-* Responsive design suitable for device sizes from mobile to desktop
+* Responsive design suitable for device sizes from mobile to desktop.

 ## Installation